nirajphutane/Kotlin-CoroutinesAndFlow/README.md

 ### 🔥 Why It Happens?

-- Coroutine cancellation relies on checking cancellation status
+- Coroutine cancellation relies on checking the cancellation status
 - This check only happens at:
-	1. Suspension points (delay, yield, withContext, etc.)
+	1. Implicitly: By Suspension points (delay, yield, withContext, etc.)
   				OR
-	2. If you explicitly check using isActive, ensureActive()
+	2. Explicitly: By using isActive, ensureActive()

 ### ✅ Solution: Cooperative Cancellation
 - To make non-suspending code cancellable, you must manually check: